 Pastan's many awards include the Dylan Thomas award, a Pushcart Prize, the Bess Hokin Prize from Poetry, the Poetry Society of America's Alice Fay di Castagnola Award, and the Ruth Lily Poetry Prize, in 2003.
 Pastan served as Poet Laureate of Maryland from 1991 to 1995 and was on the staff of the Bread Loaf Writers’ Conference for 20 years.
 She is the author of over twelve books of poetry and essays.
 Her PM/AM: New and Selected Poems (1982) and Carnival Evening: New and Selected Poems 1968–1998 (1998) were finalists for the National Book Award; The Imperfect Paradise (1988) was a finalist for the Los Angeles Times Book Prize.
-Her recent collections include The Last Uncle (2001), Queen of a Rainy Country (2006) and the forthcoming Traveling Light (2011).
+Her recent collections include The Last Uncle (2001), Queen of a Rainy Country (2006), Traveling Light (2011), and Insomnia (2015).
+Of the last book, Pastan told the Paris Review she had chosen the title Insomnia “because the word conjures for me a struggle with consciousness itself as well as a struggle with the looming dark, just outside the window.”
 She lives in Potomac, Maryland.

 A Perfect Circle of Sun.
 Chicago: Swallow Press, 1971.

 On the Way to the Zoo.
 Washington, D.C.: Dryad Press, 1975.

 The Five Stages of Grief.
 New York: Norton, 1978.

 Setting the Table.
 Washington, D.C.: Dryad Press, 1980.

 Waiting for My Life.
 New York: Norton, 1981.